-The main disadvantage of Minimal stimulation IVF is that the pregnancy success rate is lower.
+The main disadvantage of minimal stimulation and mild IVF is that the pregnancy success rate is lower.
 Fewer embryos are created due to fewer eggs maturing and being collected.
 There may even be no embryos at all to transfer to the womb.
 With convention IVF transfers are more likely and surplus embryos would be cryogenically preserved for future use, meaning the patient can have a second chance with a frozen embryo transfer requiring greatly reduced medication and injections.
-With Minimal stimulation IVF there is less chance of having spare embryos to freeze.
+With Minimal stimulation and mild IVF there is less chance of having spare embryos to freeze.

 In the past, ovarian stimulation resulted in high rates of premature ovulation and very few eggs at retrieval but as more knowledge about stimulation protocols was gained, methods improved and premature ovulation rates have been greatly reduced.
 Most doctors prescribe injectable hormone medication in order to collect as many eggs as possible.
 The reason for collecting multiple eggs is that many are abnormal.
 Therefore there is a greater chance that at least one will result in a normal embryo and increase the chance of a successful pregnancy.

-At the present time the chances of achieving a pregnancy with conventional stimulation methods are higher than with minimal stimulation IVF, often significantly so.
-However, the success rates from minimal stimulation IVF have improved significantly as knowledge has been gained.
-Whether Minimal Stimulation IVF can ever increase pregnancy rates similar to standard IVF rates remains to be seen.
+At the present time the chances of achieving a pregnancy with conventional stimulation methods are higher than with minimal stimulation and mild IVF, often significantly so.
+However, the success rates from minimal stimulation and mild IVF have improved significantly as knowledge has been gained.
+Whether Minimal Stimulation and mild IVF can ever increase pregnancy rates similar to standard IVF rates remains to be seen.
 It does, however, have several advantages over conventional IVF and may be an appropriate choice for a select group of patients.